-- If term is an identifier ident denoting a quantified variable of the conclusion of the goal, then induction ident behaves as intros until ident; induction ident. - If term is a num, then induction num behaves as intros until num followed by induction applied to the last introduced hypothesis.
-Remark: For simple induction on a numeral, use syntax induction (num) (not very interesting anyway). - The argument term can also be a pattern of which holes are denoted by "\".
+- If term is an identifier ident denoting a quantified variable of the conclusion of the goal, then induction ident behaves as intros until ident; induction ident.
+If ident is not anymore dependent in the goal after application of induction, it is erased (to avoid erasure, use parentheses, as in induction (ident)). - If term is a num, then induction num behaves as intros until num followed by induction applied to the last introduced hypothesis.
+Remark: For simple induction on a numeral, use syntax induction (num) (not very interesting anyway). - In case term is an hypothesis ident of the context, and ident is not anymore dependent in the goal after application of induction, it is erased (to avoid erasure, use parentheses, as in induction (ident)). - The argument term can also be a pattern of which holes are denoted by "\".
 In this case, the tactic checks that all subterms matching the pattern in the conclusion and the hypotheses are compatible and performs induction using this subterm.